PradCoder/ExplorationsOnTheRubiksCube/4GR3Project.md

 A solution to an arangement (using one of the algortihms)u We give an example of a solvable cube(apply the algorithm), we also give an example of a non solvable cube.

-Annother one is using God's number (22, the max number of minimal moves to solve a cube)

 5. A discussion of how this result relates to a topic discussed in the course.